MathematicsLisa Gautsche, Assistant Professor of Mathematics

 Symbolic, graphical, numerical, and verbal representations of functions to model real-world phenomena and the use of data to fit and verify models.
 Recommended background: three years of high school algebra and geometry or Math 115.

 MATH 201 Fair Allocation 3

 This course examines the fair distribution of resources such as money, goods, voting power, and jobs.
 Case studies might involve dividing an estate, deciding priority for organ transplant, or creating a fair system of taxation.
 Allocation methods will be analyzed from mathematical, economic, political, and philosophical perspectives.
-A Peacemaking Perspectives course in the Goshen core.
+A Peacemaking course in the Goshen Core.
 Prerequisite: Engl 105 or equivalent, quantitative literacy.

 MATH 205 Discrete Mathematics 3